dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 <div style="height: 2px; background-color: lightgray; margin: 40px 0;"></div>
 <h1 id="final-takeaways">📌 Final Takeaways</h1>

 This case study demonstrated how marketing performance and behavioral analytics integration can improve user acquisition and retention.
-TBy tracking user journeys, analyzing feature usage, and measuring campaign return on investment (ROI), we've built a solid framework for optimizing our app's growth.
+By tracking user journeys, analyzing feature usage, and measuring campaign return on investment (ROI), we've built a solid framework for optimizing our app's growth.
 Using interactive dashboards and a structured analysis, we uncovered several key insights:

 - **Engaging features drive conversions**: Users who interact with our advanced financial tools or the AI Assistant show significantly higher conversion rates.
 This suggests a strong intent and deeper engagement with our app.
 - **The onboarding experience is important**: The initial feature that users interact with has a significant impact on conversion rates.
 Early exposure to guided or enhanced functionality leads to more subscriptions.